Jennifer Schindler

 About My Family

-I love being a chaplain and sharing the hope we have in Jesus Christ.
-When I am not at the hospital, I enjoy going to the beach, hiking, photography, gardening and playing with my cat.
-I also serve on the board of directors for a Christian youth camp in Marble Falls, Texas.
-I enjoy camping and what camping ministry can reveal to people about God, His creation and His love for us.
+When I am not at the hospital, I enjoy going to the beach, hiking, photography, gardening, and playing with my cat, Cinna.
+I also enjoy camping and what camping ministry can reveal to people about God, His creation, and His love for us.

 About My Ministry

 It is a blessing to meet people and be with them during difficult times.
-God uses me to bring peace, hope and comfort in times of distress.
-It is amazing what listening and encouragement can do in a person's life.
+God uses me to bring peace, hope, and comfort in times of distress.
+It is amazing what listening and encouragement can do in a person’s life.

 SBC Chaplaincy